What it takes to be a London Cabbie

 The Blue Book:

-Embarking on the saga of Appearances, each student's tale is as unique as a fingerprint.
-Some breeze through it effortlessly, while others, like myself, found it to be a heart-pounding, nerve-wracking experience—one that forever lingers in memory.
+Embarking on the saga of Appearances, each student’s tale is as unique as a fingerprint.
+Some breeze through, while others, like myself, found it a heart-pounding, nerve-wracking experience— one that lingers forever in memory.

-Dawn broke with an extra-early rise, and a leisurely 45-minute bath to mentally brace for the dreaded Appearance.
-Living near Golders Green, I'd drive to my in-laws' in Camden, then embark on a 25/30-minute walk to the Public Carriage Office in Penton Street—the arena for Knowledge of London Appearances.
-Each step was a moment to ease the mind.
+Rising early near Golders Green, I’d drive to my in-laws’ in Camden, then walk 25–30 minutes to the Public Carriage Office in Penton Street, the arena for Knowledge Appearances.
+Each step calmed the nerves.

 Research Sources:

-The Worshipful Company of Hackney Carriage Drivers [WCHD].
+•The Worshipful Company of Hackney Carriage Drivers (WCHCD)